-From the beginning one of the most striking observations was that the operation produced no noticeable change in the patients' temperament, personality or general intelligence.
+tion another way, would cutting the cor- - From the beginning one of the most striking observations was that the operation produced no noticeable change in the patients' temperament, personality or general intelligence.
 In the first case the patient could not speak for 30 days after the operation, but he then recovered his speech.
-More typical was the third case: on awaking from the surgery the patient quipped that he had a "splitting headache," and in his still drowsy state he was able to repeat the tongue twister "Peter Piper picked a peck of pickled peppers."
+More typical was the third case: on awaking from the surgery the patient quipped that he had a "splitting headache," and in his still drowsy state he was able to repeat the tongue twister "Peter Piper picked a peck of pickled peppers.'

-Close observation, however, soon as vealed some changes in the patients' exeryday behavior.
-For example, be only be seen that in moving about and are sponding to sensory stimuli the patients favored the right side of the body, which is controlled by the dominant left half of the brain.
-For a considerable period after the operation the left side of the body rarely showed spontaneous activity, and the patient generally did not respond to stimulation of that side: when be brushed against something with his lett side he did not notice that he had done so, and when an object was placed in his left hand he generally denied its pre-
+Close observation, however, soon reeryday behavior.
+For example, it could be seen that in moving about and responding to sensory stimuli the patients favored the right side of the body, which is controlled by the dominant left half of the brain.
+For a considerable period after the operation the left side of the body rarely showed spontaneous activity, and the patient generally did not respond to stimulation of that side: when he brushed against something with his left side he did not notice that he had done so, and when an object was placed in his left hand he generally denied its pres-

-More specific tests identified the main features of the bisected-brain syndrome One of these tests examined responses to visual stimulation.
-While the patient fixed his gaze on a central point on a board, spots of light were flashed for a tenth of a second) in a row across the board that spanned both the left and the right half of his visual field.
+More specific tests identified the main features of the bisected-brain syndrome.
+One of these tests examined responses to visual stimulation.
+While the patient fixed his gaze on a central point on a board, spots of light were flashed (for a tenth of a second) in a row across the board that spanned both the left and the right half of his visual field.
 The patient was asked to tell what he had seen.
-Each patient reported that lights had been flashed in the right half of the distant field.
+Each patient reported that lights had been flashed in the right half of the visual field.
 When lights were flashed only in the left half of the field, however, the patients generally denied having seen any lights.
-Since the right side of the visual field is normally projected to the let' hemisphere of the brain and the left field to the right hemisphere, one might have concluded that in these patients with divided brains the right hemisphere was in effect blind.
+Since the right side of the visual field is normally projected to the left hemisphere of the brain and the left field to the right hemisphere, one might have concluded that in these patients with divided brains the right hemisphere was in effect blind.
 We found, however, that this was not the case when the patients were directed to point to the lights that had flashed instead of giving a verbal report.
-With this manual response they were able to indicate when lights had er ionsp with:
+With this manual response they were able to indicate when lights had perception with the left visual field, and perception with the brain's right hemisphere proved to be almost equal to perception with the left.
+Clearly, then, the patients' failure to report the right hemisphere's perception verbally was due to the fact that the speech centers of the brain are located in the left hemisphere.